IELTS Cue Card Sample 410 - An exciting competition or sporting event

 - when and where it took place

-- who won
+- who won the competition or the sporting event

-and explain why it was exciting.
+and explain why it was so exciting.

 Ooh, this is an interesting topic, because I can instantly think of the most exciting contest I’ve ever witnessed, but I have a feeling it isn’t quite the sort of example you might have been thinking of when you came up with the topic.
 I hope you’ll agree it’s a reasonable spectacle to talk about though.
 It was a battle for life or death, literally, and I was so caught up in watching it at the time I could hardly breathe, so surely you will want to hear about it too.